openSVM/agave/docs/src/implemented-proposals/repair-service.md

 ---
-title: Repair Service
+titwe: wepaiw sewvice
 ---

-## Repair Service

-The RepairService is in charge of retrieving missing shreds that failed to be delivered by primary communication protocols like Turbine.
-It is in charge of managing the protocols described below in the `Repair Protocols` section below.

-## Challenges:

-1\) Validators can fail to receive particular shreds due to network failures

-2\) Consider a scenario where blockstore contains the set of slots {1, 3, 5}.
-Then Blockstore receives shreds for some slot 7, where for each of the shreds b, b.parent == 6, so then the parent-child relation 6 -&gt; 7 is stored in blockstore.
-However, there is no way to chain these slots to any of the existing banks in Blockstore, and thus the `Shred Repair` protocol will not repair these slots.
-If these slots happen to be part of the main chain, this will halt replay progress on this node.

-## Repair-related primitives

-Epoch Slots:
-Each validator advertises separately on gossip the various parts of an `Epoch Slots`:

-- The `stash`: An epoch-long compressed set of all completed slots.
-- The `cache`: The Run-length Encoding (RLE) of the latest `N` completed slots starting from some slot `M`, where `N` is the number of slots that will fit in an MTU-sized packet.

-`Epoch Slots` in gossip are updated every time a validator receives a complete slot within the epoch.
-Completed slots are detected by blockstore and sent over a channel to RepairService.
-It is important to note that we know that by the time a slot `X` is complete, the epoch schedule must exist for the epoch that contains slot `X` because WindowService will reject shreds for unconfirmed epochs.

-Every `N/2` completed slots, the oldest `N/2` slots are moved from the `cache` into the `stash`.
-The base value `M` for the RLE should also be updated.

-## Repair Request Protocols

-The repair protocol makes best attempts to progress the forking structure of Blockstore.

-The different protocol strategies to address the above challenges:

-1. Shred Repair \(Addresses Challenge \#1\): This is the most basic repair protocol, with the purpose of detecting and filling "holes" in the ledger.
-   Blockstore tracks the latest root slot.
-RepairService will then periodically iterate every fork in blockstore starting from the root slot, sending repair requests to validators for any missing shreds.
-It will send at most some `N` repair requests per iteration.
-Shred repair should prioritize repairing forks based on the leader's fork weight.
-Validators should only send repair requests to validators who have marked that slot as completed in their EpochSlots.
-Validators should prioritize repairing shreds in each slot that they are responsible for retransmitting through turbine.
-Validators can compute which shreds they are responsible for retransmitting because the seed for turbine is based on leader id, slot, and shred index.

-   Note: Validators will only accept shreds within the current verifiable epoch \(epoch the validator has a leader schedule for\).

-2. Preemptive Slot Repair \(Addresses Challenge \#2\): The goal of this protocol is to discover the chaining relationship of "orphan" slots that do not currently chain to any known fork.
-Shred repair should prioritize repairing orphan slots based on the leader's fork weight.

-   - Blockstore will track the set of "orphan" slots in a separate column family.
-   - RepairService will periodically make `Orphan` requests for each of the orphans in blockstore.

-     `Orphan(orphan)` request - `orphan` is the orphan slot that the requestor wants to know the parents of `Orphan(orphan)` response - The highest shreds for each of the first `N` parents of the requested `orphan`

-     On receiving the responses `p`, where `p` is some shred in a parent slot, validators will:

-     - Insert an empty `SlotMeta` in blockstore for `p.slot` if it doesn't already exist.
-     - If `p.slot` does exist, update the parent of `p` based on `parents`

-     Note: that once these empty slots are added to blockstore, the `Shred Repair` protocol should attempt to fill those slots.

-     Note: Validators will only accept responses containing shreds within the current verifiable epoch \(epoch the validator has a leader schedule for\).

-Validators should try to send orphan requests to validators who have marked that orphan as completed in their EpochSlots.
-If no such validators exist, then randomly select a validator in a stake-weighted fashion.

-## Repair Response Protocol

-When a validator receives a request for a shred `S`, they respond with the shred if they have it.

-When a validator receives a shred through a repair response, they check `EpochSlots` to see if <= `1/3` of the network has marked this slot as completed.
-If so, they resubmit this shred through its associated turbine path, but only if this validator has not retransmitted this shred before.
+## w-wepaiw sewvice

+t-the wepaiwsewvice i-is in chawge o-of wetwieving missing s-shweds that f-faiwed to be dewivewed b-by pwimawy c-communication pwotocows wike tuwbine. 😳😳😳 it is in chawge of managing the pwotocows d-descwibed bewow in the `Repair Protocols` section b-bewow.
+XD

+## chawwenges:

+1\) vawidatows can faiw t-to weceive pawticuwaw shweds due to nyetwowk faiwuwes

+2\) considew a-a scenawio whewe bwockstowe c-contains the s-set of swots {1, o.O 3, 5}. (⑅˘꒳˘)
+then bwockstowe weceives shweds fow some swot 7, 😳😳😳 whewe fow e-each of the shweds b, nyaa~~ b.pawent == 6, rawr so then the pawent-chiwd wewation 6 -&gt; 7 i-is stowed in bwockstowe. -.- howevew, (✿oωo) t-thewe is nyo w-way to chain t-these swots to any o-of the existing banks in bwockstowe, and thus t-the `Shred Repair` pwotocow wiww nyot wepaiw these s-swots. /(^•ω•^) if these swots happen to be pawt of the main chain, 🥺 this wiww hawt wepway pwogwess on t-this nyode. ʘwʘ

+## wepaiw-wewated p-pwimitives

+epoch s-swots:
+each vawidatow a-advewtises sepawatewy on gossip the vawious pawts of an `Epoch Slots`:

+- t-the `stash`: a-an epoch-wong compwessed s-set of aww compweted s-swots.
+UwU
+- the `cache`: t-the wun-wength encoding (wwe) o-of the watest `N` compweted swots stawting fwom s-some swot `M`, XD whewe `N` i-is the nyumbew of swots that w-wiww fit in an m-mtu-sized packet. (✿oωo)

+`Epoch Slots` in gossip awe updated evewy time a vawidatow weceives a compwete swot within the epoch. :3 compweted s-swots awe d-detected by bwockstowe and sent o-ovew a channew to w-wepaiwsewvice. (///ˬ///✿) i-it is impowtant to note that we know that by the time a swot `X` i-is compwete, nyaa~~ the epoch scheduwe must exist fow the epoch that contains s-swot `X` because w-windowsewvice w-wiww weject shweds f-fow unconfiwmed epochs. >w<

+evewy `N/2` c-compweted swots, -.- t-the owdest `N/2` s-swots a-awe moved fwom the `cache` into the `stash`. (✿oωo) t-the base vawue `M` f-fow the wwe shouwd a-awso be updated. (˘ω˘)

+## w-wepaiw wequest p-pwotocows

+the wepaiw pwotocow makes best attempts to pwogwess t-the fowking stwuctuwe of bwockstowe. rawr

+the diffewent pwotocow stwategies to addwess the above c-chawwenges:

+1. OwO shwed wepaiw \(addwesses chawwenge \#1\): this i-is the most basic w-wepaiw pwotocow, ^•ﻌ•^ w-with the puwpose of detecting a-and fiwwing "howes" in the w-wedgew.
+UwU bwockstowe t-twacks the watest woot swot. (˘ω˘) wepaiwsewvice wiww then pewiodicawwy itewate evewy fowk in b-bwockstowe stawting fwom the woot s-swot, (///ˬ///✿) sending wepaiw wequests t-to vawidatows f-fow any missing shweds. σωσ it wiww send at most s-some `N` w-wepaiw wequests pew itewation. /(^•ω•^) s-shwed wepaiw s-shouwd pwiowitize wepaiwing fowks based on the weadew's fowk weight. 😳 vawidatows s-shouwd onwy s-send wepaiw w-wequests to vawidatows who have m-mawked that swot a-as compweted in theiw epochswots. v-vawidatows shouwd pwiowitize wepaiwing shweds in each swot that they a-awe wesponsibwe f-fow wetwansmitting thwough tuwbine. 😳 vawidatows can c-compute which s-shweds they awe wesponsibwe fow wetwansmitting because the s-seed fow tuwbine is based on weadew id, (⑅˘꒳˘) swot, 😳😳😳 and shwed index. 😳

+   nyote: vawidatows w-wiww onwy accept shweds within the cuwwent v-vewifiabwe e-epoch \(epoch the vawidatow has a weadew scheduwe fow\).
+XD

+2. pweemptive s-swot wepaiw \(addwesses c-chawwenge \#2\): the goaw of this pwotocow is to discovew the c-chaining wewationship of "owphan" s-swots that do nyot cuwwentwy chain to any known fowk. mya shwed w-wepaiw shouwd pwiowitize wepaiwing o-owphan swots b-based on the weadew's fowk w-weight. ^•ﻌ•^

+   - bwockstowe wiww twack t-the set of "owphan" s-swots in a-a sepawate cowumn famiwy. ʘwʘ
+   - w-wepaiwsewvice wiww p-pewiodicawwy make `Orphan` wequests fow e-each of the o-owphans in bwockstowe. ( ͡o ω ͡o )

+     `Orphan(orphan)` w-wequest - `orphan` is the owphan swot that t-the wequestow wants to know t-the pawents of `Orphan(orphan)` w-wesponse - the highest shweds fow each of the fiwst `N` p-pawents o-of the wequested `orphan`

+     on w-weceiving the w-wesponses `p`, mya whewe `p` i-is some shwed in a pawent swot, o.O vawidatows wiww:

+     - insewt an empty `SlotMeta` in b-bwockstowe fow `p.slot` if i-it doesn't awweady exist.
+     - i-if `p.slot` does e-exist, (✿oωo) update the pawent of `p` b-based o-on `parents`

+     n-nyote: t-that once these e-empty swots awe added to bwockstowe, :3 the `Shred Repair` pwotocow shouwd attempt to fiww those swots. 😳

+     n-nyote: vawidatows w-wiww onwy accept w-wesponses containing shweds within t-the cuwwent vewifiabwe epoch \(epoch the vawidatow has a-a weadew scheduwe f-fow\).
+(U ﹏ U)

+vawidatows shouwd t-twy to send owphan wequests to vawidatows who h-have mawked that o-owphan as compweted in theiw epochswots. mya i-if nyo s-such vawidatows exist, (U ᵕ U❁) then wandomwy sewect a vawidatow in a stake-weighted fashion. :3

+## w-wepaiw w-wesponse pwotocow

+w-when a vawidatow w-weceives a w-wequest fow a shwed `S`, mya they wespond w-with the shwed i-if they have it.
+OwO

+when a vawidatow w-weceives a shwed t-thwough a wepaiw wesponse, (ˆ ﻌ ˆ)♡ t-they check `EpochSlots` to see if <= `1/3` o-of the nyetwowk has mawked t-this swot as compweted. ʘwʘ i-if so, they wesubmit this s-shwed thwough its associated tuwbine path, o.O but o-onwy if this vawidatow h-has nyot w-wetwansmitted this shwed befowe.
+UwU